SiddharthSunilPatil/house_price_advanced_regression/README.md

 **1. Cloning the repository

 1.1.
 Create a dirctory on your drive.
-1.1.
-Open anaconda prompt and navigate to the directory with the command "cd <directory path>"
 1.2.
+Open anaconda prompt and navigate to the directory with the command "cd".
+1.3. launch VS code with command "code ."
+1.4.
+Use command "git clone https://github.com/SiddharthSunilPatil/house_price_advanced_regression.git
+" to clone repository to existing directory.

 **1. Setting up the environment using VS Code and anaconda prompt**

 1.1.
 Create a directory on your drive.